Your Information & Fair Processing

 If we have a telephone number for you, and if you have not opted out of fundraising communications, some of your data may be anonymised and shared with a third-party to help us tailor the size of gift we ask you to give.
 We currently work with Rux Burton Associates to carry out this function.
 The process uses anonymous data and is carried out by Rux Burton Associates for our telephone fundraising only.
 Other information is also used by them to manage the fundraising telephone call on our behalf but none of your data is retained by this provider or used by them for any other purpose once the call process is complete.

-In order to ensure the information we hold is accurate, we may also source information which is available from trustworthy public sources.
+In order to ensure the information we hold is accurate, we may source information which is available from trustworthy public sources.
 For example, we may consult the Electoral Register or the National Change of Address register.
-We also look at other listings such as Who’s Who.

 How do we store your data?

-Your data is held securely and in adherence to the Data Protection Act 1998.
-Your data will not be disclosed to any external organisations except for those acting as agents for the University under strict confidentiality agreements.
+Your data is held with appropriate levels of security, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical and organisation measures and in adherence with relevant Data Protection Laws[i].
+Your data will not be disclosed to any external organisations except for those acting as agents for the University under defined written agreements.
 Data is never “sold” to third parties.

 What information do we hold?

-We hold the following types of information about our alumni:
+We hold the following types of information about our alumni, supporters and friends:

 - Your name, title, marital status and date of birth if we have it